Torino to Paris - AllTrails Expedition (TourzPlus)

-Highlights: See the Tour de France Stage 14, Gorges de la Romanche, Chaine de la Belledonne, Grenoble.
+Highlights: Gorges de la Romanche, Chaine de la Belledonne, Grenoble.

-Today we head down from Alpe d'Huez to Le Bourg d'Oisans on a long downhill Somewhere around this point we will cross paths with the Tour de France as the pro cyclists head from Grenoble down the same valleys that we rode yesterday.
-We will take advantage of this opportunity to soak up some of the atmosphere for the famous bike ride before heading on and through Grenoble cycling along the Drac and then Isere Rivers.
+Today we head down from Alpe d'Huez to Le Bourg d'Oisans on a long downhill then wind our way between the stunning mountain ranges, heading on and through Grenoble along the Drac and then Isere Rivers.
 Grenoble is considered the capital of the French Alps and the city's history goes back more than 2000 years!
-We'll bike along the 2 rivers on a nice and flat bikepath before getting to a small and typical village of the region Rhone-Alpes: La Cote St Andre.
+We'll bike along the two rivers on a nice and flat bikepath before getting to a small and typical village of the region Rhone Alpes: la Cote St Andre.

 Day 6: La Cote St Andrè to Mâcon